Where to Get Help and Resources

 Advocacy Services include:

 - Protective Measures: developing a safety plan by identifying resources and strengths, assistance with interim measures such as no contact directives and class/housing changes, etc.

 - Reporting: reporting sexual misconduct (sexual harassment, sexual assault, domestic/dating violence, stalking) to the WSU Office for Affirmative Action & Equal Opportunity (Title IX coordinator), and reporting crimes to Weber State Police Department

-- Support: advocacy during institutional and law enforcement investigations (including presence during interviews and court appearances), assistance with institutional petitions, referrals to counseling, medical services, legal and financial resources, and assistance with possible academic modifications
+- Support: advocacy during institutional and law enforcement investigations (including presence during interviews and court appearances), assistance with institutional petitions, assistance with civil orders such as domestic/dating violence protective orders and stalking injunctions, referrals to counseling, medical services, legal and financial resources, and assistance with possible academic modifications

 Safe@Weber Advocacy Services is located within the Women’s Center (Shepherd Union 322), and the Advocate any meet you anywhere you’re comfortable on campus.
 Contact the Safe@Weber Advocate (Paige Davies) directly at 801-626-6372 or email@example.com.
 You can also come by the Women’s Center to set up an appointment with the front desk reception.

 If you want to report a crime that happened on campus, including sexual assault, domestic/dating violence, and stalking, you may do so anonymously to the Weber State Police Department at their "Report a Clery Act Crime" form.
 You can include your name and contact information as a victim/survivor but are not obligated to do so.
 The Safe@Weber Advocate can assist in reporting to police.